liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 {{< figure src="images/tool_errors_comparison.svg" title="Fig. 4.
 Tool Error Tests." >}}

 #### Performance Comparison of Attack Strategy Search Algorithms

+We applied some traditional search algorithms as well as deep reinforcement learning algorithms to search for feasible attack strategies.
+Among them, we have set limits on the maximum attack intensity per unit time and the total attack cost.
+Tab.
+4 shows the performance comparison of attack strategy search algorithms.

 <table>
     <caption>Tab.
 4. Performance Comparison of Attack Strategy Search Algorithms</caption>